Difference Between Bruxism and TMJ

 - Pain in the neck, face, shoulders (particularly when yawning and chewing)

-Temporomandibular joint disorders can develop as a result of untreated bruxism and can also be caused by jaw injuries (ex. whiplash, force trauma), arthritis, and dislocation of the disc that acts as a cushion within the jaw joint.
+Temporomandibular joint disorders can develop as a result of untreated bruxism and can also be caused by such dental emergencies as jaw injuries (ex. whiplash, force trauma), arthritis, and dislocation of the disc that acts as a cushion within the jaw joint.

-TMJ is also commonly treated with a mouth guard but a mouth guard for TMJ has a much different design and function than a mouth guard for bruxism.
+TMJ is also commonly treated with a mouth guard but a mouth guard for TMJ has a much different design and function than a mouth guard for bruxism or a custom sports mouth guard.
 A TMJ mouth guard is made of a very rigid acrylic material that acts as a split to raise the bite and reposition the jaw.
 This helps to relieve TMJ symptoms and discomfort.

 To learn more about mouth guards, visit our page entitled Night Guards for TMJ and Bruxism.